How to do a Bouncy Blow Dry

 So you can clip your sections in place and work on one at a time.

-6 Sections in place, it’s time to get to work with your brush
+6 Sections in place, get to work with your brush

 Work with a round brush to add volume and movement to the hair in each section.